 My 17 year old daughter made this little ray of sunshine of a cake.
 It’s so cheerful, don’t you think?
 And so simple to make!
 She used a gluten free brownie mix for the cake part but you could use a regular brownie mix if you wish.

-She frosted the cake with The Best Chocolate Buttercream Frosting, then added the PEEPS for the yellow sunflower petals and chocolate chips for the brown flower center.
-And voila, the sunflower cake was sprouted!
+Step 4: Frost the cake with my recipe for The Best Chocolate Buttercream Frosting, then add the PEEPS for the yellow sunflower petals and chocolate chips for the brown flower center.
+And voila, your sunflower cake has sprouted!

 If you’re reading this after Easter, then you should be able to find some PEEPS yellow marshmallow chicks on the sale rack at your local grocery store.
 Otherwise, I’ve got good news for you.
 PEEPS are sold all year round now.
 Check the PEEPS website for more information.
 I’ve also included a link below if you want to buy your PEEPS on amazon.